Negligence in Nursing Home Homes

 The elderly nursing facility resident living in a neglecting facility is at a greater risk for significant illnesses, including injuries, infections and death.
-Certain forms of nursing home neglect are extremely obvious, while other cases of nursing home neglect are more subtle and are not reported to Ombudsmen or the authorities.
+Certain forms of nursing home neglect are extremely obvious, while other cases of are more subtle and are not reported to Ombudsmen or the authorities.
 Injuries stemming from falls at the nursing facility or things like strangulation from a malfunctioning bed are also examples of significant nursing facility neglect.

 It is necessary to report incidences of nursing home neglect, as doing so can sometimes make the difference between a life and death for the nursing home resident.